kaidiramio/moshCourses/README.md

 ## Reflections:

-Mosh has been a solid addition to my learning and that's what I have been really honing in on to work on my fundamentals
+Mosh has been a solid addition to my learning and that's what I have been really honing in on to work on my fundamentals.